 Figure 3.
 Ase1 is swept by depolymerizing microtubule tips.
 A Kymographs of the plus end of depolymerizing single MTs at 6 nM Ase1-GFP in solution (left) respectively antiparallel MTs at 1 nM Ase1-GFP (right).
 These experiments were performed under slightly different conditions than those shown in Figure 1, 2, and 3B-C. The stabilized GMPCPP-microtubule seeds were labeled with 15% rhodamine and 15% Alexa647 (template microtubules as shown in the sketch for E were labeled with 1% Alexa647), while the free tubulin in solution was labelled with 7% rhodamine.
 In sketches, dynamic extensions with GDP lattices are colored red, and stabilized GMPCPP seeds are colored blue.
 The greyscale panels show the Alexa647 channel (bottom).
 B Plots showing the density of Ase1-neon around single MT tips during depolymerization at 420 nM, minus the equilibrium density (as determined by measuring the density at the respective spot on the microtubule before catastrophe).
 This density is shown as measured via our experimental setup, and thus blurred by the setup’s point spread function.
 Each colored thin line is the median signal distribution of one depolymerization event (median of all observed frames).
 The thick red line is the median of all the thin colored lines.
 Results from same experiments as analyzed in Figures 1, 2, and 3C.
 C Boxplot showing the estimated median number of additional Ase1 molecules at MT tips per depolymerization event, which was derived inferred from data as shown in A. Results from same experiments as analyzed in Figures 1, 2, and 3B.
 D The y-axis shows the number of additional Ase1 molecules at the tip of depolymerizing MTs for single MTs (left) respectively antiparallel MTs (right), divided by the equilibrium density (as determined by measuring the density at the respective spot on the microtubule before catastrophe).
 The x-axis shows time passed since the catastrophe.
 Each data point represents data extracted from one line scan, the data points recorded during each event are connected by lines and share the same color.
 E Instantaneous depolymerization speed plotted over number of additional Ase1 molecules at the MT tip (the mean value of the two values recorded from the two frames which were used to compute the speed).
 Data points recorded before 5 seconds after catastrophe were discarded as they were affected by limits in temporal resolution.
 F Rescue frequency plotted over number of additional Ase1 molecules at the MT tip.
 The distance depolymerized at a respective x-value was added to the respective bin.
 The number of rescues observed in the same bin (N) was then divided by the sum of depolymerized distances (shown in µm, the number in parentheses refers to the number of microtubules) to yield the rescue frequency.
 The width of the error bars was obtained by dividing the square root of the number of rescues by the sum of the depolymerized distances.
 G A time series of micrographs (Ase1-GFP channel) showing an event where the accumulated Ase1 at one depolymerizing microtubule tip (indicated by yellow arrows) causes the tip to “drag” a microtubule it crosses with it, thereby bending it.
 In the frames where bending occurs, the arrows are colored red.
 The blue arrows indicate the (depolymerizing) end of the formerly bent microtubule.
 Same experiments as shown in S3C.
 Results shown in A and D-F are from a different dataset than results shown in Figures 1, 2, and B,C (see Methods).

-Biased diffusion at depolymerizing microtubule tips explains Ase1 sweeping (fig. 4)
+Stabilization of terminal tubulin subunits by Ase1 is sufficient to reproduce Ase1 sweeping and reduced microtubule shrinkage speed (fig. 4)